 “I find myself in a new & strange position here—Presdt, Cabinet, Genl Scott & all deferring to me,” McClellan wrote to his wife, Mary Ellen.
 “By some strange operation of magic I seem to have become the power of the land.”

 Though McClellan did not yet head the Union army, Lincoln asked the major general for a plan to win the war.
 A week later, he delivered a grand scheme encompassing military, diplomatic, and political strategies.
 It was perhaps the first of its kind in American history.
-His proposal called for simultaneous offensive action against a variety of points of the Confederacy, [see map, page 66] and even suggested asking Mexico for assistance.
+His proposal called for simultaneous offensive action against a variety of points of the Confederacy, and even suggested asking Mexico for assistance.
 McClellan hoped to end the war in one vast, multipronged campaign—after proper preparation, of course.

 The key components included: clearing Missouri using the troops already there; sending a force of 20,000 men, plus those raised in eastern Tennessee and Kentucky (once the latter abandoned its neutrality), down the Mississippi River; seizing Nashville, as well as eastern Tennessee and the state’s rail lines; and moving from Kansas and Nebraska against the Red River and western Texas to take advantage of supposed Union and “free state” sentiment.
 The plan even raised the possibility of an advance from California via New Mexico.

 But most important, a force of 273,000 would be raised for a thrust into Virginia, which McClellan viewed as the main theater.
 He intended for this army, under his direct command, to deliver the biggest and most decisive punch.
 Corresponding Union offensive movements were to key off his advance; once Virginia was taken, his men would drive farther into the Deep South in conjunction with the forces in the West.
 The navy would support these moves and coordinate with Union troops to seize important Confederate ports.